 The most significant public participation opportunity citizens have is the chance to elect who they wish to represent them through voting.
 Elected officials make decisions on behalf of the public for the betterment of the community.
+YOUR VOTE MATTERS.

 The 2026 municipal election will be held on: